sero-dev/adventure-works/README.md

 If you encounter issues, ensure that:

 - Docker and Docker Compose are correctly installed.
-- The AdventureWorks.bak file is correctly placed in the import-data directory.
+- The AdventureWorks2022.bak file is correctly placed in the import-data directory.
 - The environment variables in docker-compose.yml are correctly configured.